Skip to Content

 What Pocket Gophers Look Like

-Pocket gophers are medium sized rodents, typically 6 to 8 inches in length with short tails, powerful front legs, and large claws used for digging.
-Their fur often matches the color of the soil where they live, helping them blend into their environment.
-They also have distinctive fur lined cheek pouches that allow them to carry food underground.
+Pocket gophers are medium-sized rodents, typically 6–8 inches long, with short tails, powerful front legs, and large claws built for digging.
+Their fur often matches the soil color where they live, and they have distinctive fur-lined cheek pouches used to carry food underground.

 Even though their eyesight is poor, gophers have an excellent sense of smell and are highly sensitive to ground vibrations.
-This helps them navigate their tunnel systems and detect predators.
+This helps them navigate tunnel systems and detect predators (and people walking nearby).

 Damage Caused by Pocket Gophers